Mince and Tatties

 Instructions

-- Add the ground beef to the pan and cook, stirring and breaking up the beef, for about 6 to 8 minutes, until the beef is no longer pink.
+- Brown the meat.
+Add the ground beef to the pan and cook, stirring and breaking up the beef, for about 6 to 8 minutes, until the meat is no longer pink.
+Stir the flour into the beef mixture and continue to cook for 2 minutes.

-- Put the chunks of potatoes in a large saucepan and cover with water.
+- Prepare the tatties.
+Put the chunks of potatoes in a large saucepan and cover with water.
 Add 2 teaspoons of salt; place the pan over high heat and bring to a boil.
-Reduce the heat to medium low, cover the pan, and cook for 20 to 25 minutes, or until the potatoes are tender.
+Reduce the heat to medium-low, cover the pan, and cook for 20 to 25 minutes, or until the potatoes are tender.
+Meanwhile, heat the milk and butter in a saucepan or the microwave until the butter is melted.

-- Drain the potatoes and put them in a bowl (put them through a ricer if you have one).
+Drain the potatoes and put them in a bowl (put them through a ricer if you have one).
 Add the hot milk and butter mixture to the potatoes along with 1/4 teaspoon of pepper and mash until smooth.
-Taste and adjust the seasonings, as needed.
+Taste and adjust the seasonings, as needed. - Serve and enjoy.
+Serve the mince alongside the mashed potatoes, along with butter for the potatoes and a garnish of chopped parsley, if desired.